ELIZABETH ALARCON - FEATURED IMAGE - 7 More Ways You're Still Wasting Money In Your Small Business

 You’ve likely heard about the most common ways people waste money in their small business, but there are plenty of other things you may be doing that cost you more than you realize.
 And as a result, your profits shrink without your knowledge or intention.

-The idea of saving money may be a hard pill to swallow, but if you want your business to survive and thrive in the coming years, it’s time for some tough love.
-We all know that as businesses grow they can become more expensive to operate, which is why we need to make sure we’re taking steps now so our expenses don’t spiral out of control later on.
+The idea of saving money may be hard to swallow, but if you want your business to survive and thrive in the coming years, it’s time for some tough love.
+We all know that as companies grow, they can become more expensive to operate, so we need to make sure we’re taking steps now so our expenses don’t spiral out of control later on.

 Did you miss the first part of this blog post?
 Check it out here.